Psychologist

 *Do stay up late or you get up in the early hours of the morning to check your email, your favorite website, or scan for exciting websites?

-Of those who met Greenfield's criteria for Internet addiction, 62 percent said they regularly logged on to pornography sites, spending an average of four hours a week viewing the material.
-And 37.5 percent of that group said that they masturbated while online.
+Of those who met Greenfield's criteria for Internet addiction, 62% said they regularly logged on to pornography sites, spending an average of four hours a week viewing the material.
+And 37.5% of that group said that they masturbated while online.
 The available research leads psychologists to question whether those involved in cybersex have a sexual addiction, or whether they otherwise wouldn't engage in illicit sexual encounters but find the Internet an easy medium in which to experiment.
 It appears that the Internet seems to invite both genders to experiment in ways they might otherwise not.

 Additional Information